10 Steps To Organising A Bonfire Night Fundraiser

-Once you have selected a Firework Display Company they should furnish you with a risk assessment and details of their insurance.
+Once selected your Firework Display Company should furnish you with a risk assessment and details of their insurance.
 Keep in mind, if you plan to run annual events in the same location, your risk assessment is good for a number of years.
 Keep it in a designated file for next year.

 Step 7: Maximizing Return On Investment

 Think of ways to boost the funds your charity will make.
 Glow toys are a popular purchase at firework displays, hiring a photo booth and charging for pics can be a fantastic money maker.
 Packets of sparklers are always popular.
 Be sure to have plenty of sand buckets around your venue with signs indicating this is where sparklers should be extinguished.
 Stalls can sell additional food items that are not included in the ticket, such as homemade treacle toffee and toffee apples.
 How about dressing up as Fireman and collect donations as people leave.
 If your display company has done there job patrones will be full of bonhomie and generous urges.

 Throw yourself and your team into promoting your show.
 There is a lot of noise out there and you want to be heard.
 Keep in mind who you are doing this for.
 You and your team care about your charity, so chances are others will too.
 If you have hired a fantastic display team such as Star Fireworks then you know everyone is going to have a good time, don't be afraid to ask for the sale.

 Think of all the ways you can promote your show;